Demographics of Quebec

-Quebec is home to "one of the world's most valuable founder populations", the Quebec Founder Population.
+Quebec is home to "one of the world's most valuable founder populations".
 Founder populations are very valuable to medical genetic research as they are pockets of low genetic variability which provide a useful research context for discovering gene-disease linkages.
-The Quebec Founder Population arose through the influx of people into Quebec from France in the 17th century to mid-18th century; though this influx was large, a high proportion of the immigrants either died or returned to France, leaving a founder population of approximately 2,600 people.
-About seven million Canadians (along with several million French Americans in the United States) are descendants of these original 2,600 colonists.
+The Quebec founder population arose through the influx of people into Quebec from France in the 17th century to mid-18th century; a high proportion of the settlers either returned to France or died.
+Of the approximately 33,500 colonists who arrived to Canada, fewer than 10,000 remained.
+There were approximately 8,500 colonists who settled from France and had at least one child in the colony.
+About seven million Canadians (along with several million French Americans in the United States) are descendants of these original 8,500 colonists.

 Vital statistics

-Quebec's fertility rate is now higher than the Canadian average.
-At 1.74 children per woman in 2008, it is above the Canada-wide rate of 1.59, and has increased for five consecutive years, reaching its highest level since 1976.
-However, it is still below the replacement fertility rate of 2.1 children per woman.
+While Quebec's fertility rate is higher than the Canadian average, it has been sharply decreasing in the past 15 years.
+At 1.38 children per woman in 2008, it is above the Canada-wide rate of 1.26, and is just above the historic low of 1.36 in 1987.
 This contrasts with its fertility rates before 1960, which were among the highest of any industrialized society.
 For example, between 1951 and 1961, the population grew nearly 30% with only small net migration (large number of international migrants had settled in Quebec in the preceding period but large numbers of Quebec residents had emigrated to other provinces as well as New England), a natural growth rate matched today only by some African countries.

 Although Quebec is home to only 22.0% of the population of Canada, the number of international adoptions in Quebec is the highest of all provinces of Canada.
 In 2001, 42% of international adoptions in Canada were carried out in Quebec.